krumbunny/glazemixup.com/src/about.md

 I point these out because *Mixup* takes a simplified and fairly opinionated approach, so it may not be what you're looking for.
 The above programs are more comprehensive and have more flexibility.
-There are lots of options when it comes to glaze chemistry, different ways of presenting things, and I didn't want to clutter Mixup with lots of bells and whistles.
+There are lots of options when it comes to glaze chemistry, different strategies, different ways of presenting things, and I didn't want to clutter Mixup with lots of bells and whistles.
 Mixup embodies the way I think of glazes.
 Maybe it will be your program too.